The page has been translated by Gen AI.

 If promotion to AD DC succeeds, the server will restart.

-Change DNS settings on PDC
+Change DNS settings on the PDC

 DNS client configuration change